-Antero’s Health, Safety, Security and Environmental (HSSE) Department has developed and implemented a Safe Work Practice (SWP) as part of Antero’s identification and management of NORM/TENORMs associated with our operations such as wastewater pit cleanouts and tank cleaning operations.
-The SWP requires Antero’s contractors and subcontractors who perform or supervise work-related functions involving NORM/TENORM on Antero’s assets to have a Radiation Protection Program (RPP) in place.
+Antero’s HSSE Department has developed and implemented a safe work practice as part of Antero’s identification and management of NORM/TENORMs associated with our operations such as wastewater pit cleanouts and tank cleaning operations.
+The safe work practice requires Antero’s contractors and subcontractors who perform or supervise work-related functions involving NORM/TENORM on Antero’s assets to have a Radiation Protection Program (RPP) in place.
 At a minimum their RPP shall comply with worker and members of the public regulatory occupational dose limits, outline as low as reasonably achievable (ALARA) principles, and provide for audits to verify compliance.
 The level of NORM/TENORM is generally ascertained through either a dose rate survey of activity (uR/hr or mR/hr) or lab analytical samples of radionuclide concentration (pCi/g).
-Based on these results, Antero and our contractors will determine the most appropriate means of transport1, treatment and/or disposal.
+Based on these results, Antero and our contractors will determine the most appropriate means of transport, treatment and/or disposal.
 In addition to the SWP, Antero maintains a Radiation Safety Officer (RSO) who is a trained, full-time employee who ensures radiation activities are performed safely and in accordance with regulatory requirements, ALARA principles, and Antero’s policies and procedures.

 Antero’s waste streams associated with the exploration, development or production of natural gas are considered non-hazardous in accordance with EPA’s RCRA Exclusion for Oil and Gas E&P Waste.
 There are certain activities, such as production tank cleanings, that may cause waste to be classified as a hazardous material under current U.S. Department of Transportation (DOT) regulations.
 DOT Hazardous Materials require proper packaging, segregation, marking, labeling and placarding for the transport of the material, but does not dictate whether or not the material is a hazardous waste under RCRA regulations.